oliverchubet/persistence/py/README.md

 ### CoPersistenceMatrix

 * A CoPersistenceMatrix is something I most recently added, just to have a seperate class to use the cohomology algorithm.
-It has a lowR (which, I called it that because of the vineyards paper, but maybe it's a terrible name). lowR is a dictionary where the values are sets of indices of columns whose lowest ones are equal to the key.
+It has a lows (which, I called it that because of the vineyards paper, but maybe it's a terrible name). lows is a dictionary where the values are sets of indices of columns whose lowest ones are equal to the key.
+You have to update lows whenever you do a column or row operation otherwise when you accesses lows it could be using old information.

-* The kind of annoying thing is that you have to remember to update lowR whenever you do a column or row operation.
-I mean.
-I could just write a function to do it, but I'm being stubborn about it because I like writing column additions as ^ rather than the 'add_col' function.
+#### pHrow

-* The reduce algorithm (pHrow) in the CoPersistenceMatrix class comes from the paper, Dualities in persistent (co)homology - Silva, Morozov, and Johansson
+* The reduce algorithm (pHrow) in the CoPersistenceMatrix class comes from the paper, Dualities in persistent (co)homology - Silva, Morozov, and Johansson.
+I don't update dgm in this one because lows reduces to the persistence diagram.

+#### pCoh

+* The cohomology algorithm (pCoh) is from the same paper.
+The matrix R should be the transpose of the incidence matrix.
+It's supposedly an optimized version of pHrow.
+*TODO* : Add code to keep the reducing matrix updated.
+Right now I don't, because it's not used in this algorithm.

 ### Vineyard